jdblischak/reproducible-research-ctv/.github/ISSUE_TEMPLATE/package_suggestion.md

-2. Please provide the link to CRAN typing the package name (case-sensitive) to the end of the URL below:
+2. Please provide the link to CRAN by appending the package name (case-sensitive) to the end of the URL below:

 https://cran.r-project.org/package=